William Jefferson Clinton

 As director of membership, Hannah DeLetto is responsible for recruitment and member engagement across CGI’s core platforms, as well as CGI America and CGI International.
 She joined CGI in January 2007.
 DeLetto received a bachelor’s degree in business administration with a focus on political science from the University of Miami.
 She also serves as a member of the Board of Director’s for Houses of Hope International Dominican Republic, working to establish the organization’s first children’s home geared toward at-risk girls in the city of Santiago.

-Craig Minassian brings a unique background in communications, content development, and marketing to promoting the work of CGI.
-Minassian served as assistant press secretary and director of television news in the White House for President Clinton, where he developed and implemented communications strategies for television for presidential and administration initiatives.
-In addition to working on numerous campaigns, he has served in various communications roles for the Clinton Foundation.
-In entertainment, Minassian spent over 10 years with HBO working on topical and cause-related programming including “Comic Relief," a benefit for health care for the homeless, and the U.S. Comedy Arts Festival.
-He has also served as a consultant for networks including Comedy Central, Lifetime, and MTV, as well as corporate and nonprofit clients.
-He also worked on World Cup USA in 1994 and serves on the President's Council of the University of Miami.
+Craig Minassian brings a unique background in strategic communications, content development and brand marketing to promoting the work of the Clinton Foundation as chief communications officer.
+Craig served as assistant press secretary and director of television news in the White House for President Clinton and on numerous presidential campaigns including Clinton/Gore ‘96 and Secretary Clinton’s 2008 campaign, as well as a senior advisor to the Democratic National Convention Committees in 2008 and 2012.
+Since 2005 he has worked with the Clinton Foundation, including as director of communications for the Clinton Global Initiative.
+Previously, Craig spent a significant portion of his career with HBO working on cause-related and topical programming including “Comic Relief" and the U.S. Comedy Arts Festival, and as a consultant and producer for networks including Comedy Central, MTV and ABC.
+In 2006, he launched Minassian Media, which helps some of the most impactful global organizations in health, climate, media, technology and social entrepreneurship tell their story.
+He also worked on World Cup USA 1994 and serves on the President's Council and School of Communication advisory board for the University of Miami, where he graduated in 1992.

 Director of Commitments